-When Muay Thai Walked London Fashion Week
+When Combat Sports Walked the Fashion Week Runway

 Striking sports are more than competition.
 They are community, ritual and discipline.
 From the stadiums of Thailand, where Muay Thai is honoured as the Art of Eight Limbs, to boxing gyms in inner cities across the world, these sports shape character as much as they shape champions.